Tom Clements (public official)

-Thomas Lynn Clements (October 2, 1954 – March 19, 2013) was head of the Colorado Department of Corrections until he was assassinated on March 19, 2013.
+Thomas Lynn Clements (October 2, 1954 – March 19, 2013) was head of the Colorado Department of Corrections until his assassination on March 19, 2013.

 Early life

 Clements was born in St. Louis, Missouri.
 He married Lisa Smith in 1984 and had two daughters.
 Before moving to Colorado to lead the Colorado Department of Corrections (DOC), Clements had worked in a similar position in Missouri.

 Clements was known as a progressive leader who cared about the mental health of his prisoners and worked to ensure their transition into society once released.
 "Tom Clements was someone who worked in a cold, dark world with a remarkably open and generous heart," said Colorado Governor John Hickenlooper the day after Clements was killed.

-Murder
+Assassination

-Tom Clements was fatally shot in the chest at his home in Monument, Colorado after answering the door on March 19, 2013.
+On March 19, 2013, Clements was shot in the chest at his home in Monument, Colorado after answering the door.
+He was pronounced dead at the scene.
 His assassination drew international attention, as it came hours before Governor John Hickenlooper signed new gun control laws.